exopacket/easy_encrypt_cpp/README.md

 Easy one line function calls for AES Encryption, SHA hashes, MD5 hashes, key generation, encoding and other utilities using the OpenSSL 3 library.

+# current problems

+  - PKCS#5 (for java interop) & PKCS#7 padding
+  - Using binary data (without passing the size)

+Pretty close to figuring this out.
+This will require adding static fields in order to set the padding and other parameters.
+Binary data and strings will not need the size.
+There will be an extra function call for binary data, in order to prepare it for encryption (which does require the size).
+This prepare function call for binary data is optional for the AES `char*` returning functions since you can enter the size with these functions using the `int* len` parameter.
+It is required to call that function, however, if you want to encrypt binary data using the AES Hex or Base64 functions as well as all of the one way hash functions.<br>
+I know this complicates things.
+This will only add support for and change the way you encrypt binary data.
+Strings remain the same as it is currently.
+Im sure you can tell I write code in Java primarily, where passing the size doesn't always matter. ;) Anyways, my goal is to provide the easiest to use encryption and one way hash functions.
+I'll post usage to help out.

 # the EasyEncrypt class

 The source code for the EasyEncrypt class is available in this repo and contains five inner classes: AES, SHA, MD5, Random and Utils.<br><br>